Silicone and Biopolymer Injection Responsible for Patient Deaths by Dr. Kenneth Hughes

 When Dr. Kenneth Hughes sees patients in his Los Angeles surgery center for evaluation, he always explains the multitude of complications that may occur in the removal of these silicone and biopolymer substances including fluid collections, infection, inadequate removal, fat death, skin death, tissue deformities, and tissue defects.
 These removal surgeries can provide life-saving grace to those patients who have no other alternatives.
 However, the best advice Dr. Kenneth Benjamin Hughes can give is to never allow injection of foreign substances, especially in large amounts by persons with little or no surgical training.

-To learn more about silicone and biopolymer injections and their risks as well as the removal process, visit Dr. Kenneth Hughes websites
+To learn more about plastic surgery news and latest in the plastic surgery advances and technology, visit Dr. Kenneth Hughes websites

 Dr. Kenneth Hughes, Los Angeles Plastic Surgeon